 The Texas State University System, founded in 1911, is the first higher education system established in Texas.
 Beginning as an administrative means to consolidate the support and management of state teacher colleges, the System has evolved into a network of higher education institutions stretching from the Texas–Louisiana border to the Big Bend region of west Texas.

 Today, eight component institutions offer a broad range of academic and career opportunities.
-Throughout the System, you will find professionals committed to preparing students for working and contributing to our global society.
-The academic and professional programs we offer help them make sound decisions in life and become contributors in their communities.
+Throughout the System, faculty and staff are preparing students to work in and contribute to our global society.

 The Texas State University System member institutions include: